SCIInstitute/ShapeWorks/BUILD_Windows.md

 If you decide to build ITK yourself and you would like to use the ShapeWorks GUI applications, make sure you build it with VTK

 ## Configure and Build
-Use the CMake-gui to configure and generate project files for your preferred build system. (e.g. Visual Studio 16 2019)
+Use the cmake from the Anaconda Prompt with shapeworks env activated to configure and generate project files for your preferred build system. (e.g. Visual Studio 16 2019)

 ### Options
 Required: